openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/configure.rst

 #.
 In the Fuel web UI, click the :guilabel:`Settings` tab and select the
    :guilabel:`Other` category.

 #.
-Scroll down through the settings until you find the StackLight
+Scroll down through the settings until you find
-   Infrastructure Alerting Plugin section.
+   :guilabel:`The StackLight Infrastructure Alerting Plugin` section.

 #.
 Select :guilabel:`The StackLight Infrastructure Alerting Plugin` and fill
    in the required fields as indicated below.